Theoretical Framework Example for a Thesis or Dissertation

 Sample problem statement and research questions

-Company X is struggling with the problem that many online customers do not return to make subsequent purchases.
-Management wants to increase customer loyalty and believes that improved customer satisfaction will play a major role in achieving this goal.
+A new boutique downtown is struggling with the fact that many of their online customers do not return to make subsequent purchases.
+This is a big issue for the otherwise fast-growing store.Management wants to increase customer loyalty.
+They believe that improved customer satisfaction will play a major role in achieving their goal of increased return customers.

 Problem: Many online customers do not return to make subsequent purchases.

-Research question: ‘How can the satisfaction of company X’s online customers be improved in order to increase customer loyalty?’
+Research question: How can the satisfaction of the boutique’s online customers be improved in order to increase the quantity of return customers?

-- ‘What is the relationship between customer loyalty and customer satisfaction?’
+What is the relationship between customer loyalty and customer satisfaction?

-- ‘How satisfied and loyal are company X’s online customers currently?
+How satisfied and loyal are the boutique’s online customers currently?

-- ‘What factors affect the satisfaction and loyalty of company X’s online customers?’
+What factors affect the satisfaction and loyalty of the boutique’s online customers?

+theoretical framework.
 Sample theoretical framework

 Thomassen (2003, p.
-69) defines customer satisfaction as follows: “the perception of the customer as a result of consciously or unconsciously comparing his experiences with his expectations”.
+69) defines customer satisfaction as “the perception of the customer as a result of consciously or unconsciously comparing their experiences with their expectations.”
 Kotler & Keller (2008, p.
 80) build on this definition, stating that customer satisfaction is determined by “the degree to which someone is happy or disappointed with the observed performance of a product in relation to his or her expectations.”

 Thomassen’s Customer Satisfaction Model

-According to Thomassen, both the so-called value proposition and other influencers have an impact on final customer satisfaction.
+According to Thomassen, both the so-called “value proposition” and other influences have an impact on final customer satisfaction.
 In his satisfaction model (Fig. 1), Thomassen shows that word-of-mouth, personal needs, past experiences, and marketing and public relations determine customers’ needs and expectations.

-Fig. 1: Customer satisfaction creation (Thomassen, 2007, p.30).
+Customer satisfaction creation